 return gulp.src([webappDir + '/files/*'])

-pipe(gulp.dest(webappDir + 'dist/files/'));
+.pipe(gulp.dest(webappDir + 'dist/files/'));

 });